This BIR Tax Calculator helps you easily compute your income tax, add up your monthly contributions, and give you your total net monthly income.

 - Step 2: Click on Calculate button.
 The results will be displayed below it.

 BIR income tax table

 You are probably aware of the Train Law or the Republic Act No. 10963, which is also known as the Tax Reform for Acceleration and Inclusion (TRAIN) Act.

-Since the implementation year, employees on both government and non-government sectors are experience a big drop on tax reduction on their monthly pay.
-However, many products in the market got it's price a bit higher.
+Since the implementation year, employees on both government and non-government sectors have experienced a big drop on tax reduction on their monthly pay.
+However, many products in the market got its price a bit higher.